 1. Statement of Purpose

-As reflected in Rights, Rules, Responsibilities 1.4.9 and 1.5.2, the University offers electronic services and the use of its electronic equipment and systems, including but not limited to servers, computers, mobile devices, telephone systems, and cloud-hosted storage (collectively, “IT Systems”), to students, faculty and staff for educational, research and administrative purposes in furtherance of its mission.
+As reflected in Rights, Rules, Responsibilities 1.4.9 and 1.5.2, the University offers electronic services and the use of its electronic equipment and systems, including but not limited to servers, computers, mobile devices, telephone systems, and cloud-hosted services and storage (collectively, “IT Systems”) to students, faculty and staff for educational, research and administrative purposes in furtherance of its mission.

-The University has the legal right to access, preserve, and review all information stored on or transmitted through its IT Systems.
-The University endeavors to afford reasonable privacy for Users (as defined in Section 2.0 below), and does not access information created and/or stored by Users on its IT Systems except when it determines that it has a legitimate operational need to do so.
-Examples of legitimate operational needs include, but are not limited to, the “reasons for access” articulated in Section 3.0 below.
+The University has the legal right to access, preserve, and review all information created on, stored on, or transmitted through its IT Systems (collectively, “information”) and accounts and IT Systems where such information resides (collectively, “accounts”).
+The University endeavors to afford reasonable privacy for Users (as defined in Section 2 below), and does not access such information and accounts except when it determines that it has a legitimate operational need to do so.
+Examples of legitimate operational needs include, but are not limited to, the “reasons for access” articulated in Section 3 below.

-If the University determines, in its sole judgment, that it requires access to the account, device, or information of an individual user without prior notice to the user, the University may access the account, device, or information as provided in this Access to Accounts and Information Policy (this “Policy”), and document the transaction for compliance purposes.
+If the University determines, in its sole judgment, that it requires access to the account or information of an individual user without prior notice to the user, the University may access the account or information as provided in this Access to Accounts and Information Policy (this “Policy”), and document the transaction for compliance purposes.

 2. Who Is Affected by This Policy